lvgl/lv_lib_rlottie/README.md

 # Lottie library for LVGL

+**This repository is merged into the lvgl repository.
+See https://docs.lvgl.io/master/libs/rlottie.html**

 Allows to use Rlottie animations in LVGL.
 Taken from [base repository](https://github.com/ValentiWorkLearning/lv_rlottie) Uses [Samsung/rlottie](https://github.com/Samsung/rlottie) library with C-api header.